andrewhamerly/portfolio/README.md

 ## Credits

+Credit to vladocar for the CSS-Micro-Reset used for the project.
+The repo can be found here: [CSS Micro Reset Repo](https://github.com/vladocar/CSS-Micro-Reset)

 Thank you to Kevin Powell for the tip on adjusting scroll for a fixed navigation to avoid covering.
 His video can be found on Youtube here: [Stop fixed navigation covering content on scroll](https://www.youtube.com/watch?v=iGUSTyG-CYw)

 ## License